 Tank containers: These are used for the carriage of a wide variety of liquids ranging from edible products – fruit juice, wines, and spirits – to hazardous and non-hazardous liquids including liquefied gases.
 They may even be heated or refrigerated.
 This type of container consists of a tank with a capacity of between 19,000 and 24,000 liters, fitted within a 20ft container frame.
 They may be specifically constructed to carry one type of cargo and are usually owned by manufacturers of the product itself.

 Reefer containers: These fall into three categories, those with an integral diesel generator to power the refrigeration unit, those reliant on an external source of electrical power and port-hole insulated containers.
 These containers are designed to maintain low internal temperatures but it requires that cargo should be pre-cooled to the appropriate temperature before loading.

 Insulated containers: This type permits the use of cooling air to be blown in from the ship’s refrigeration systems viaducts.

-Apart from these there are various other types like the open sided containers, ventilated containers, specialised containers which are adapted for transport of live animals and to provide self-contained accommodation for personnel or offices.
+Apart from these, there are various other types of the open-sided containers, ventilated containers, specialized containers which are adapted for transport of live animals and to provide self-contained accommodation for personnel or offices.

 Container Markings: The following information should be durably marked in an appropriate and clearly visible place on a container: